javadKefayati/performance/README.md

 # performance
-project for test go and nodejs performance
+project for the test go and nodejs performance

-two backends give requests from client and Responds to the client
+two backends give requests from the client and Respond to the client

-check performance two languages(go - node js)
+check performance in two languages(go - node js)

-[tools:]
+# tools:

 -docker